Boston College Supplemental Essays 2025-2026: Writing Tips + Examples

-During the last admissions cycle, Boston College (BC) had an acceptance rate of just 15.9%, making it a very selective school.
-To stand out from more than 35,000 applicants, you’ll need to make your application as strong as possible—including your supplemental essays.
+For the Class of 2029, Boston College (BC) had an acceptance rate of just 13.9%, making it a very selective school.
+To stand out from nearly 40,000 applicants, you’ll need to make your application as strong as possible—including your supplemental essays.

 Boston College requires only one supplemental essay, where you can choose from four possible prompts.
 But if you’re applying for the Human-Centered Engineering (HCE) major, you’ll need to answer a specific HCE prompt instead.